idaholab/moose/framework/doc/content/source/utils/InputParameters.md

 arguments.
 The first corresponds to the deprecated name; the second argument is the new, blessed name that users should use.
 This name should have a corresponding `params.addCoupledVar('blessed_name', 'blessed_name_doc_string')` in the relevant `Class::validParams()` block.
-The third argument to `InputParameters::addDeprecatedCoupledVar` is the documentation string describing what the coupled variable is used for.
-We recommend that this documentation string match the 'blessed_name_doc_string'.
-The final argument is the deprecation message that should be conveyed to users who use the deprecated coupled variable name in their input file.
+The final optional argument is the date that the deprecated variable name will be removed.